Recovery Coaching on Long Island: Support for Lasting Recovery

 However, it wasn’t until the early 2000s that the term ‘recovery coaching’ was officially coined.
 The term first appeared in the 2006 paper Sponsor, Recovery Coach, Addiction Counselor by American journalist and research consultant William L. White, where he explores the concept of recovery management and how it can complement traditional addiction treatment.

-The peer recovery workforce has grown steadily since then.
+The peer recovery coach workforce has grown steadily since then.
 As of 2023, upwards of 30,000 recovery coaches work with people struggling with substance and opioid use disorders.

-Recovery coaching has one of the highest levels of client engagement and satisfaction among peer-based support services.
+Recovery coaching has one of the highest levels of client engagement and satisfaction among peer-based recovery support services.
 Studies show that in the six months following contact with a recovery coach, hospitalizations dropped by 44%, emergency department visits fell by 9%, and outpatient visits, including primary care and mental health services, increased by 66%.

 therapist